pulp-platform/snitch_cluster/docs/tutorial/streamer_design.md

 # Example Streamer Generation

 This is a good time to test our wrapper generation and see the changes in the CSR manager.
-More details about the wrapper generation are in the [Connect The Shell](./connect_shell.md) section.
+More details about the wrapper generation are in the [Building the Architecture](./build_system.md) section.
 Do the following (this assumes that you are running within the container):

 1 - Go to the root directory.